mgansler/plusone/README.md

 ![main](https://github.com/mgansler/plusone/actions/workflows/main.yml/badge.svg)

+## App Suite

+A collection of utilities, all apps are lazy loaded.

+* Dinner Plan

 ## Feeds

 A RSS feed reader.
-Currently, based on Spring Boot/PostgreSQL but will be built on top of nextjs/MongoDB and RabbitMQ.
+Currently, based on Spring Boot/PostgreSQL but will be built on top of nextjs/Prisma and RabbitMQ.

 ## GitHub Status Pipeline